-CORF PORATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE GOVERNANCE REPORT / COMMENTS 1.2.2.
-The company's managing and supervisory boards, as well as their committees, should have internal regulations - namely regulating the performance of their duties, their Chairmanship, periodicity of meetings, their functioning and the duties of their members - disclose in full on the company's website, and detailed minutes of the meetings of each of these bodies should be carried out.
-Adopted Part I, chapter 7.1.2. ss.
-II.22, II.27, II.29, III.34 and chapters 7.1.3, s.
-V.6I and 7.1.4. s.
-II.67 1.2.3.
-The composition and the number of annual meetings of the managing and supervisory bodies, as well as of their committees, should be disclosed on the company's website. • Part 1 chapter 7.1.2. ss.
-II.23, III.35 and chapter 7.1.4. s.
-II.67 1.2.4.
+Corporate Governance Code Assessment Reference to the Corporate Governance Report /Comments 1.2.4.
 A whistleblowing policy should be adopted to ensure adequate means of communication and treatment of irregularities, safeguarding the confidentiality of the information transmitted and the identity of the notifier when requested.
-Adopted Part I, chapter 7.13. s.
+Adopted Part 1, chapter 7.1.3. s.
 II.49, III.54 and Part II, chapter 3 1.3.
-Relationships between the company bodies Principle: Members of the company's boards, especially directors, should create, considering the duties of each of the boards, the appropriate conditions to ensure balanced and efficient measures to allow for the different governing bodies of the company to act a harmonious and coordinated way, in possession of the suitable amount of information in order to carry out their respective duties.
+Relationships between the company bodies Principle : Members of the company's boards, especially directors, should create, considering the duties of each of the boards, the appropriate conditions to ensure balanced and efficient measures to allow for the different governing bodies of the company to act in a harmonious and coordinated way, in possession of the suitable amount of information in order to carry out their respective duties.
 1.3.1.
 The bylaws, or other equivalent means adopted by the company, should establish mechanisms that, within the limits of applicable laws, permanently ensure the members of the managing and supervisory boards are provided with access to all the information and company's collaborators, in order to appraise the performance, current situation and perspectives for further developments of the company, namely including minutes, documents supporting decisions that have been taken, calls for meetings, and the archive of the meetings of the managing board, without impairing the access to any other documents or people that may be requested for information.
-Adopted Part I, chapter 7.1.2. ss.
+Adopted Part 1, chapter 7.1.2. ss.
 II.18 II.23 and III.38 1.3.2.
-Each of the company's boards and committees should ensure the timely and suitable flow of information, especially regarding the respective calls for meetings and minutes, necessary for the exercise of the competences, determined by law and the bylaws, of each of the remaining boards and committees Adopted Part I, chapter 7.1.2. ss.
+Each of the company's boards and committees should ensure the timely and suitable flow of information, especially regarding the respective calls for meetings and minutes, necessary for the exercise of the competences, determined by law and the bylaws, of each of the remaining boards and committees.
+Adopted Part 1, chapter 7.1.2. ss.
 II.18 II.23 and III.38 1.4.
-Conflicts of interest Principle: The existence of current or potential conflicts of interest, between members of the company's boards or committees at the company, should be prevented.
-The non-interference of the conflicted member in the decision process should be guarantee 1.4.1.
+Conflicts of interest Conflicts of interest Principle : The existence of current or potential co company's boards or committees and the compan conflicted member in the decision process should y, should be p revented.
+The non-interference of the 1.4.1.
 By internal regulation or equivalent, the members of the management and supervisory bodies and internal committees shall be bound to inform their respective bodies or committees whenever there are facts which may constitute or give rise to a conflict between their interests and the company's interest.
-Adopted Part I, chapter 7.1.2. ss.
+Adopted Part 1, chapter 7.1.2. ss.
 II.18 and II.29 1.4.2.
 Procedures should be adopted to guarantee that the member in conflict does not interfere in the decision-making process, without prejudice to the duty to provide information and other clarifications that the board, the committee or their respective members may request.
-Adopted Part I, Chapter 7.1.2. s.
-II.18, Chapter 7.1.5. s., 1.89 1.5.
-Related party transactions Principle: Due to the potential risks that they may hold, to company and carried out under market conditions, subjections. • • • • • • • • • • • • • • • • • • • •
+Adopted Part 1, Chapter 7.1.2. s.
+II.18, Chapter 7.1.5. s., I.89 .5.
+Related party transactions Principle : Due to the potential risks that they may justified by the interest of the company and carrie of transparency and adequate supervision.
+I.5.1.
+The management body shall disclose, in the government report or otherwise publicly available, the internal procedure for verification of transactions with related parties.
+Adopted Part 1, chapters 7.1.1. s.
+II.10 and 7.1.5 s.
+I.89